|

 Server: Thank you very much.
 Your order will be ready in just a moment.
 (Customer waits for the order to be prepared and brought to the table)

-In this conversation, there are several common phrases and idioms that are important to know for effective communication in a cafe or restaurant setting:
+In this conversation, several common phrases and idioms are important to know for effective communication in a cafe or restaurant setting:

 • “Can I have” and “I'll take” are polite ways to make requests when ordering food and drinks.